Benchmarking LHC searches for light 2HDM+$\boldsymbol{a}$ pseudoscalars: Numerical study and discussion

 From~the right panel in~Figure~\ref{fig:benchII} it is also evident that a combination of the limits stemming from the considered~LHC searches almost entirely rules out the parameter space with $m_a \in [3.4, 20.1] \, {\rm GeV}$ that leads to an explanation of the excess~(\ref{eq:amuanomaly}) of the measured value of~$a_\mu$ compared its SM prediction.
 The relevant $m_a$ range is indicated by a yellow dash-dotted vertical band in the figure.
 The only viable mass ranges are presently $m_a \in [9.2 , 9.7] \, {\rm GeV}$, $m_a \in [9.8 , 10.1] \, {\rm GeV}$ and $m_a \in [10.2 , 10.5] \, {\rm GeV}$, but improved searches for a dimuon resonance in the~$\Upsilon$ mass region~\cite{Haisch:2016hzu,LHCb:2018cjc} might further reduce the allowed parameter space or even fully close it.
 Let us add in this context that benchmark II is in principle also excluded by the search $pp \to A \to \tau^+ \tau^-$~\cite{ATLAS:2020zms} for all the values of $m_a$ that are shown in the right panel of~Figure~\ref{fig:benchII}.
 It is therefore questionable if one can find a 2HDM+$a$ type-II model realisation that can explain the $a_\mu$ anomaly and survive the existing LHC constraints from non-SM Higgs production.
 Notice that in the case of a lepto-specific 2HDM+$a$ model of type-X the latter conclusion does not hold and addressing~(\ref{eq:amuanomaly}) is possible in the 2HDM+$a$~context~\cite{Arcadi:2021zdk}.

 The black dotted curves in the right panel of~Figure~\ref{fig:benchII} correspond to the contours with $\Omega_\chi h^2 = 0.12$ as measured by Planck~\cite{Planck:2018vyg}.
 As in benchmark~I the~observed DM relic abundance can be achieved in three separate regions in the $m_a $--$ m_\chi$ plane.
 For not too heavy DM with~$m_\chi \lesssim 500 \, {\rm GeV}$ annihilation proceeds dominantly via $\chi \bar \chi \to a \to b \bar b$.
-This process therefore sets $\Omega_\chi h^2$ in the bulk region.\footnote{The {\tt MadDM} calculation of the relic abundance varies strongly in the parameter region where both the mass of the pseudoscalar $a$ and the DM candidate $\chi$ are light.
-This makes it difficult to determine accurately the border between under- and overabundance and for this reason the lower black dotted curve stops at $m_a \simeq 13 \, {\rm GeV}$ and $m_\chi \simeq 2 \, {\rm GeV}$. } In the island at $m_\chi \simeq 250 \, {\rm GeV}$ also $\chi \bar \chi \to ha$ can provide a relevant source of wash-out in particular for light pseudoscalars~$a$.
+This process therefore sets $\Omega_\chi h^2$ in the bulk region.
+In the island at $m_\chi \simeq 250 \, {\rm GeV}$ also $\chi \bar \chi \to ha$ can provide a relevant source of wash-out in particular for light pseudoscalars~$a$.
 For large DM masses multiple channels contribute to DM annihilation with $\chi \bar \chi \to ha$ and $\chi \bar \chi \to hA$ being the most important reactions.
 As illustrated by the brown dashed curve in the right panel in~Figure~\ref{fig:benchII}, compared to benchmark~I the constraints that arise from XENON1T~\cite{XENON:2018voc} are stronger in benchmark~II.
 The dominant correction to $\sigma_{\rm SI}$ arise in this case from Higgs-induced one-loop triangle diagrams and two-loop contributions involving bottom quarks.
 While the former contribution can be calculated by considering the term proportional to $f_N$ in~(\ref{eq:cN}) to correctly include the two-loop bottom-quark contribution one has to perform the full calculation~\cite{Abe:2018emu,Ertas:2019dew}.
 While estimating the two-loop bottom-quark contribution by using~(\ref{eq:cN}) together with (\ref{eq:fN}) but replacing $\cot^2 \beta$ by $\tan^2 \beta$ in $f_G$ is not a good approximation, such a replacement allows one to understand qualitatively why the DM direct detection constraints are more stringent in benchmark~II than in benchmark~I.